scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/spain.md

 ## Help with exporting in Spain
 ### Scottish Development International offices

 Scottish Development International have an offices in [Barcelona](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-barcelona) and [Madrid](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/spain-madrid).
-They have two members of staff working in:
+They have 2 members of staff focussed on:

 * industries that produce consumer goods
 * science and technology

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has five experts in Spain covering:
+The [GlobalScot](https://www.globalscot.com/) network has 5 experts in Spain covering:

 * energy
 * financial services